-For more information about the limit on the deductions for decline in value of second-hand depreciating assets in your residential rental property, including on how the new rules apply to the assets allocated to low-value pools, see Rental properties 2018 (NAT 1729).
+For more information about the limit on the deductions for decline in value of second-hand depreciating assets in your residential rental property, including on how the new rules apply to the assets allocated to low-value pools, see Rental properties 2019 (NAT 1729).

-Depreciating assets excluded from the UCA
+Depreciating assets excluded from UCA

-Deductions for the decline in value of some depreciating assets are not worked out under the UCA.
+Deductions for the decline in value of some depreciating assets are not worked out under UCA.
 These depreciating assets are:

-- depreciating assets that are capital works, for example, buildings and structural improvements for which deductions - are available under the separate provisions for capital works - would be available if the expenditure had been incurred, or the capital works had been started, before a particular date - would be available if the capital works were used in a deductible way in the income year - cars, where you use the cents per kilometre method for calculating car expenses; this method takes the decline in value into account in its calculations - indefeasible rights to use an international telecommunications submarine cable system, if the expenditure was incurred or the system was used for telecommunications purposes at or before 11.45am by legal time in the Australian Capital Territory (ACT) on 21 September 1999
+- depreciating assets that are capital works, for example, buildings and structural improvements for which deductions - are available under the separate provisions for capital works - would be available if the expenditure had been incurred, or the capital works had been started, before a particular date - would be available if the capital works were used in a deductible way in the income year - cars, where you use the cents per kilometre method for calculating car expenses; this method takes the decline in value into account in its calculations - indefeasible rights to use an international telecommunications submarine cable system, if the expenditure was incurred or the system was used for telecommunications purposes at or before 11.45am by legal time in the Australian Capital Territory (ACT) on 21 September 1999 - indefeasible rights to use a domestic telecommunications cable system or telecommunications site access rights if the expenditure was incurred before 12 May 2004; special rules apply to deem certain of those rights to be acquired before that date, and to exclude certain expenditure incurred on or after that date that actually relates to an earlier right

-- indefeasible rights to use a domestic telecommunications cable system or telecommunications site access rights if the expenditure was incurred before 12 May 2004; special rules apply to deem certain of those rights to be acquired before that date, and to exclude certain expenditure incurred on or after that date that actually relates to an earlier right - eligible work-related items, such as laptop computers, personal digital assistants, computer software, protective clothing, briefcases and tools of trade, if the item was provided to you by your employer, or some or all of the cost of the item was paid for or reimbursed by your employer, and the provision, payment or reimbursement was exempt from fringe benefits tax (there is no deduction available to you for the decline in value of such items). - depreciating assets for which deductions were available under the specific film provisions.
+- work-related items (such as laptop computers, personal digital assistants, computer software, protective clothing, briefcases and tools of trade), ordinarily eligible for a depreciation deduction under UCA, will not be eligible if: - the item was provided to you by your employer, or some or all of the cost of the item was paid for or reimbursed by your employer, and - the provision, payment or reimbursement was exempt from fringe benefits tax - depreciating assets for which deductions were available under the specific film provisions.